Zehra Duman

-On March 14, 2019, the Australian Broadcasting Corporation reported that an Australian woman who declined to identify herself, but who was believed to be Duman, was staying in the al Hawl refugee camp, trying to return to Australia with her two children.
-She described a terrible shortage of food, and she feared her six-month-old daughter would starve to death.
-On October 7, 2019, Duman's Australian citizenship was revoked.
+On 14 March 2019, the Australian Broadcasting Corporation reported that an Australian woman who declined to identify herself, but who was believed to be Duman, was staying in the al Hawl refugee camp, trying to return to Australia with her two children.
+She described a significant shortage of food, and she feared her six-month-old daughter would starve to death.
+On 7 October 2019, Duman's Australian citizenship was revoked.

-The New Daily reported that Duman, and other Australian citizens, were quietly whisked from the Al Hawl camp, in mid 2019.
+The New Daily reported that Duman, and other Australian citizens, had been taken from the Al Hawl camp, in mid 2019.
 The Australian citizens were hooded, so they would not know where they were.
 They reported that the other Australians were taken to Iraq, where they met with Australian officials, while Duman was detained in an unknown location.
-There was speculation that she was removed for her own protection as the most devout followers of the ISIS philosophy in the camp disapproved of signs she had abandoned radicalism.
-In particular, she had stopped covering her head with any kind of scarf, and had taken up smoking cigarettes.
+There was speculation that she was removed for her own protection as the most devout followers of the IS philosophy in the camp disapproved of signs she had abandoned radicalism.
+In particular, she had stopped covering her head, and had taken up smoking cigarettes.
 She was returned to the camp without any explanation.

 In December 2019, the Herald-Sun cited Duman as an example, when it quoted an American official who called on US allies, like Australia, to repatriate their citizens instead of stripping them of citizenship.
 The official argued that stripping citizens of citizenship can backfire, and trigger them to acts of violence.

-In February 2020, The Australian discussed what was known about the citizenship of Duman's two children, who were born in Daesh controlled Syria.
+In February 2020, The Australian discussed what was known about the citizenship of Duman's two children, who were born in IS controlled Syria.
 It questioned whether these children, who had Australian grandparents, should be denied Australian citizenship because their mother had been stripped of citizenship.